-Jefferson’s birthdate recalls my visit to Monticello, in Charlottesville VA a handful of years ago.
+Jefferson’s birthdate recalls my visit to Monticello, in Charlottesville VA, a handful of years ago.
 It was the last garden I walked in with dear old Mom.
-The essence of the history of Jefferson’s plantation was moving—learning about Jefferson’s initiatives to experiment with ornamental and edible plants found natively and around the world and about his pursuit to develop agricultural practices that he felt would be the backbone of our economy and independence.
+The essence of the history of Jefferson’s plantation was moving—learning about Jefferson’s initiatives to experiment with ornamental and edible plants found natively and around the world.
+And about his pursuit to develop agricultural practices that he felt would be the backbone of our economy and independence.
 With that, the horrific and heartbreaking history of those enslaved that worked the land.

-Thomas Jefferson’s Monticello is one of 250 historic landmarks, beautiful homes, and gardens in the annual Historic Garden Week in Virginia is running this year from April 21st through the 28th. (visit vagardenweek.org for information)
+Thomas Jefferson’s Monticello is one of 250 historical landmarks, beautiful homes, and gardens in the annual Historic Garden Week in Virginia is running this year from April 21st through the 28th. (visit vagardenweek.org for information)